Aman-1701/Aman-1701/README.md

   </p>
 </p>

+- 🎓 &nbsp;I'm currently studying Computer Science Engineering at IIIT, Nagpur.\
 - 🔭 I’m currently working on enhancing my skills in alogrithms and data structure on LeetCode.
 - 🌱 I’m currently learning NodeJs.
-- 👯 I’m looking to collaborate on projects in Machine/Deep Learning.
+- 👯 I’m looking to collaborate on projects in Deep Learning.
 - 💬 Open for discussions and learning new tech.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aman1701/)
-- ⚡ Trying to learn and explore the field of cybersecurity

 </br>

 ### 🛠 &nbsp; Skills and Tech Stack: